 October, the later part of shoulder season, is also one of the best months to cruise if you’re looking for special offers.
-You might also find special offers for packages and perks, such as beverage packages and onboard credit.
+You might also find special offers for packages and amenities, such as beverage packages and onboard credit.

 What is the best time of year to go to the Caribbean?